shawnrivers/nogizaka-lib/README.md

 * models/
   * declare data types of JSON data from the API
 * styles/
-  * declare scss variables and tempaltes
+  * declare scss variables and templates